-What should your Digital CX strategy look like in 2021?
+What should your digital customer experience strategy be in 2021?

 2021 is all about understanding your customers.
 Not just demographic groups, not only segments, not merely personas.
 It’s going to be about understanding individual customers.
 Hyper-personalization and individualization are going to be driving forces this year.

 So, what should you focus on in 2021?

 Commit your team towards understanding your customers this year.
 What do they want to gain from your offerings?
 What issues are they facing?
 How busy are they?